zjwzcx/starter-academic/content/authors/admin/_index.md

 I’m Xiao Chen, currently a junior undergraduate at [Zhejiang University](https://www.zju.edu.cn/).
 In my freshman year, I was elected to Advanced Honor Class of Engineering Education (40 among 4000+ students majoring in Science and Engineering, providing special courses and scientific research training) at Chu-Kochen Honors College.

- I’ve been advised by Prof. [Chunhui Zhao](https://person.zju.edu.cn/chhzhao/)  since July 2020 at State Key Laboratory of Industrial Control Technology, Zhejiang University, where I focus on **Data-driven Modeling**, **Representation Learning** and **Multi-modal industrial sensing fusion** with Signal Processing and Machine Learning methods like PCA, SFA and Deep Neural Networks.
-Our tasks include Soft-sensing, Fault Diagnosis and Root Cause Inference, etc.
+ I’ve been advised by Prof. [Chunhui Zhao](https://person.zju.edu.cn/chhzhao/)  since July 2020 at State Key Laboratory of Industrial Control Technology, Zhejiang University, where I focus on **Pattern Recognition**, **Representation Learning** and **multi-modal sensor fusion** with Signal Processing and Machine Learning methods like PCA, SFA and Deep Neural Networks.
+Our tasks include data-driven modeling, like Soft-sensing, Fault Diagnosis and Root Cause Inference, etc.

 {{< icon name="download" pack="fas" >}} I am applying for a Ph.D./MS program this fall.
 You may check my [CV](https://drive.google.com/file/d/1KgrzQEW5cu7kkIhFZbePQhqrzUfJlViH/view?usp=sharing) for further information.